Home » All Blogs » Apex Triggers in Salesforce

 6. Using Collections, Streamlining Queries, and Efficient For Loops

-It is important to use Apex Collections to efficiently query data and store the data in memory.
-A combination of using collections and streamlining SOQL queries can substantially help writing efficient Apex code and avoid governor limits.
+It is important to use Apex Collections to query data and store the data in memory efficiently.
+A combination of using collections and streamlining SOQL queries can substantially help write efficient Apex code and avoid governor limits.

 7. Querying Large Data Sets